Try Semrush

 If you use WordPress, you can get a sitemap made for you with the Yoast SEO plugin.

-Yoast plugin
+Yoast SEO plugin – Homepage

 The main benefit of using Yoast to make your XML sitemap is that it updates automatically (dynamic sitemap).